 - The Question you will be answering in this essay (think of your thesis as the answer to this question): What is your view of the meaning (purpose, value) of literacy and how has that view been shaped by your experience as a reader and/or writer?

 - Learning Focal Point for this project: Ethos.
 We will discuss and workshop ways that Ethos is developed through critical reflection and by “coming to terms” with our ideas and argument.
 As Harris argues (Rewriting), “coming to terms” with an argument requires strong reflection from the writer.
 Think of this reflection as effectively citing/quoting from your own experience and thinking.

 - Citation requirement.
 Another way you will develop your focus your attention and your argument: cite and explain what Birkerts or Graff or Harris say about reading/writing–and use that to then focus on your own view in response.
-Your essay must have at least one direct quotation in it (from either Birkerts, Graff, Harris, or Berry), effectively incorporated into your argument for this essay.
+Your essay must have at least one direct quotation in it (from either Birkerts, Graff, Harris, Berry, or Douglass), effectively incorporated into your argument for this essay.